 Agile program management significantly changes how success is measured.

 - Traditional PM defines value as efficiency and reliability – the ability to quickly deliver the thing that was said to be delivered.

-- Agile PM determines this as responsiveness – the ability to deliver the things your clients need, when they want and need them.
+- Agile PM determines this as responsiveness, the ability to deliver the things your clients need when they want and need them most.

-In fact, Agile companies work to improve their responsiveness, as a way to become more reliable and effective.
+In fact, Agile companies work to improve their responsiveness, as this is a way to become more reliable and effective.

 Agile Program Management & Kanban software

 Kanban is a great way to visualize work that enables Agile program management at scale.
 The flexible nature of the Kanban model allows visualizing processes, identifying roadblocks, illustrating dependencies, and facilitating communication within Agile teams.

 What Agile Program Management Elements Benefit From Kanban?

 Program Increment (PI) planning is a ceremony that involves the team to create their plans and objectives for the next Program Increment.
 This event is quite important as t’s a time for Agile teams to align development to business goals and PI objectives, determine dependencies, and analyze capacity.
 Kanban software helps managers and their teams to plan and coordinate their efforts, communicate plans, and share them.

 Dependency management is key for success in program management.